The Adventures of Dog Mendonça & Pizzaboy: Publication history

 The books were originally published in Portugal by Tinta-da-China and in the U.S. by Dark Horse Comics.
 In addition to the three volumes, the creative team was invited to write a story for an anthology celebrating the 25th anniversary of Dark Horse Presents, also featuring works by Frank Miller and Mike Mignola.
 The story was later published in the book The Untold Tales of Dog Mendonça and Pizzaboy.
 The three volumes have forewords by film directors John Landis, George A. Romero, and Tobe Hooper.

 The Incredible Adventures of Dog Mendonça & Pizzaboy

 Eurico Catatau is a young pizza delivery boy.
 After witnessing his motorbike being stolen by a gargoyle, he hires João Vicente "Dog" Mendonça, private investigator of the occult, and his assistant Pazuul Nhgwaiatuu.
 Together they soon realise that the problem is bigger than they expected.
 Accompanied by the head of the gargoyle responsible for the theft, they will face the underworld of the Lisbon sewers.

 The Extraordinary Adventures of Dog Mendonça & Pizzaboy - Apocalipse

-Dog, Pizzaboy, Pazuul and Gargoyle are back and this time they will have to face the Apocalipse, as described in the Book of Revelation.
+Dog, Pizzaboy, Pazuul and Gargoyle are back and this time they will have to face the Apocalypse, as described in the Book of Revelation.
 Plagues of insects, giant creatures, two hundred thousand demons invade Earth, dragging our heroes on an adventure of biblical proportions.
 The fate of the world will again be decided in Lisbon.